daniel-lundin/react-dom-confetti/README.md

 Optional.
 Configuration object to control the characteristics of the confetti:

 - `angle` - direction of the explosion in degrees, defaults to 90.
 - `spread` - spread of the explosion in degrees, defaults to 45.
 - `startVelocity` - Initial velocity of the particles, defaults to 45.
+- `width`: - width of the confetti elements
+- `height`: - height of the confetti elements
-- `elementCount` - Number of particle elements, default to 50.
+- `elementCount` - Number of particle elements, defaults to 50.
 - `decay` - Decrease in velocity per frame, defaults to 0.9
+- `random` - Randomization function, defaults to Math.random
+- `colors` - An array of color codes, defaults to `['#a864fd', '#29cdff', '#78ff44', '#ff718d' '#fdff6a']`

 License MIT, copyright [Daniel Lundin](https://www.twitter.com/daniel-lundin) 2017